 Insecticide Ear Tags

-These ear tags contain specific insecticides that prevent tick infestations on cows for months, sometimes up to 5 months or more.
+These No products found. contain specific insecticides that prevent tick infestations on cows for months, sometimes up to 5 months or more.
 They are weather-resistant and can withstand months of wear and tear.

 Pour-on insecticides contain ingredients like permethrin are often used on cattle to take care of tick infestations.
 They can be easily poured a cow’s back.
 These liquid applications usually only last for a short time and must be reapplied regularly.